xwmx/nb/README.md

 `nb` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync notebooks with remote repositories.
-`nb` can also be configured to sync notebooks with a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.
+`nb` can also be configured to sync notebooks using a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.